PPP - for use by family carers

 The scale consists of 20 types of behaviour each rated on a 4 point scale (0-3) according to the extent to which a behaviour occurs within a given time frame (from “not at all” to “a great deal”.
 The total score will range from 0 to 60.

 We have ‘packaged’ the scale along with other forms which may be used in documenting the context of the behaviours and actions taken, for instance, it is helpful to record on the “baseline” how the child behaves “at their best” or “on a good day”.

 Translations into Urdu, Punjabi, Norwegian, Danish, Italian and German are also made available for download by licensed users.
 Some other language translations might be available from the authors.
-Please contact us to enquire about other translations.
+Please contact us using the button in the sidebar to enquire about other translations.

 For further information about the PPP tool, please visit the PPP website.

 - Perry, Crichton, Goldman, Seers, Wisbeach, Hunt (2007), Development of the paediatric pain profile: role of video analysis and saliva cortisol in validating a tool to assess pain in children with severe neurological disability, J Pain Symptom Manage, 33(3), 276-289

 - Moffat, Mastroyannopoulou, Crichton, Seers, Goldman, Hunt (2004), Clinical validation of the paediatric pain profile, Dev Med Child Neurol,, 46(1), 9-18